 Find + Revive | Online

-Jersey City BNR’s and childhood friends Kristian Herrera of Colombian and Guatemalan descent and Paige Rosales of Ecuadorian and Irish descent, fulfilled their dream of opening their own vintage online shop, Find & Revive.
-They officially launched the online store in July 2019, and have also been curating vintage pieces for Mint Market.
+Jersey City BNR’s and childhood friends Kristian Herrera of Colombian and Guatemalan descent and Paige Rosales of Ecuadorian and Irish descent, fulfilled their dream of opening their own vintage online shop, Find + Revive.
+The pair officially launched the online store in July 2019, and have also been curating vintage pieces for Mint Market.
 They sell clothing that is unique and versatile.

 Jacklyn Lune Photos | Online

 Roberto Islas has been a resident of Jersey City for over 22 years and has worked in the Jersey City culinary scene for all of his career.
 After years of hustling in kitchen after kitchen — he most recently worked at Mezcal Kitchen — Roberto was thrilled to open a place of his own — La Brujeria.
-Roberto has stuck to his Mexico City roots and dishes out authentic Mexican food at this restaurant, located at 590 Grand Street.
+Roberto has stuck to his Mexico City roots and dishes out authentic Mexican food at this restaurant.

-The very popular indoor Midnight Market was founded by Jersey City natives Perla Nieves and Alysis Vasquez who are of Dominican descent.
-Foodies, if you haven’t already been to The Midnight Market, make sure to buy tickets to the next one.
-Launched in 2016, the 21-and-over event takes place in the Harborside Atrium from 6:30PM-10PM and pre-COVID, it took place bi-monthly, featuring about 20 rotating food vendors for $5 or $7 a pop for each vendor’s food-tasting option.
+The very popular indoor Jersey City Night Market was founded by Jersey City natives Perla Nieves and Alysis Vasquez who are of Dominican descent.
+Foodies, if you haven’t already been here, make sure to buy tickets to the next one.
 The event is hosted indoors during the winter months so that food vendors without a brick-and-mortar location have a space to showcase their goods.

 Paloma Salon | 373 3rd Street